natashaclerkin/bia-MS3/README.md

 [Bia.ie](http://bia-ms3.herokuapp.com/) is an online cookbook and community for Irish food-lovers.
 For any non-native Irish speakers who may be slightly confused re the website name, 'bia' is Gaeilge for the word 'food'!

-The idea for Bia was conceived in the midst of the Covid 19 Pandemic where many industries became decimated as a result of the virus and life as we once knew it changed forever.
+The idea for Bia was conceived during the Covid 19 Pandemic where many industries became decimated as a result of the virus and life as we once knew it changed forever.
 With the nation ordered to remain socially distanced from one another and stay confined in their homes, people turned to the two things that were constant in this new normal: food and the internet!
 Enter the avalanche of tutorials and baking recipes with everyone claiming to hold the ultimate banana bread recipe!
 The challenge?
 To fulfil this new demand for online recipes and create a community around it.
 Also, to boost the economy by supporting struggling Irish businesses.
 Bia was the obvious solution.
 Unlike any other online cookbook, the website showcases recipes utilising locally-produced ingredients & products and allows the promotion of these homegrown food producers by displaying ingredients or brands with direct links to their website.
-Users of Bia make use of the site by sharing their own recipes with the community, and benefit from having convenient access to recipes provided by all other members all whilst promoting local Irish food businesses.
+Users of Bia make use of the site by sharing their own recipes with the community and benefit from having convenient access to recipes provided by all other members all whilst promoting local Irish food businesses.

 My own goals as a developer creating this project were to:
 - Develop a web application that allowed users to store and easily access cooking recipes.
-- Create an app which is highly accessibile, responsive and simplistic in design.
+- Create an app that is highly accessible, responsive and simplistic in design.
 - Create the backend code and frontend forms allowing users to add new recipes to the site, view them, edit them and delete them using CRUD operations.
 - Create the backend and frontend functionality for users to locate recipes based on the recipe's fields providing full search functionality on the site.
 - Provide these search results in a manner that is visually appealing and user-friendly.